Anti-social Behaviour Act 2003

 The Anti-social Behaviour Act 2003 (c.
 38) is an act of the Parliament of the United Kingdom which almost entirely applies only to England and Wales.

+Provisions

 The act, championed by then Home Secretary, David Blunkett, was passed in 2003.
 As well as strengthening the anti-social behaviour order and Fixed Penalty Notice provisions, and banning spray paint sales to people under the age of 16, it gives local councils the power to order the removal of graffiti from private property.

 It also specifically addressed truancy, drug houses, false reports of emergency, fireworks, public drunkenness and gang activity.

 Class A drug, supply, distribution or production premises closure orders

 Until October 2014, Part I of the Act ("Premises where drugs used unlawfully") enabled the police to close residential premises concerned in the use, production or supply of Class A drugs and which were associated with serious nuisance or disorder to members of the public in the preceding three months.
 After such a notice had been served, within 48 hours a magistrates' court had to consider the application, and could make a closure order under Section 2, known as a "Class A drug, supply, distribution or production premises closure Order".
 The effect of such an order was that no-one could lawfully enter the premises whilst the order was in place, and it became a criminal offence to do so.